 In a brand new comedy about small-town politics and real-world power, from Pulitzer Prize winner Tracy Letts.
 Nothing is safe at the town council meeting, not the town's history, the legend of a local hero, and not even the coveted privilege of reserved parking.
 A City Council meeting cracks open to reveal the secret record of what happened in the town of Big Cherry.
 This razor-sharp story turns from hilarious to chilling as petty policy gives way to the truth bubbling just beneath the surface of the town's historical mythology.

 A sunny room on an upper floor is prime real estate in the Bristol Place Assisted Living Facility, so when the cantankerous Abby is forced to share her quarters with new-arrival Marilyn, she has no choice but to get rid of the infuriatingly chipper woman by any means necessary.
 A seemingly harmless bet between the two women quickly escalates into a dangerous game of one-upmanship that reveals not just the tenacity of these worthy opponents, but also deeper truths that each would rather remain hidden.
 As heartfelt as it is deliciously inappropriate, this is a high-stakes comedy about two women of a certain age locked in a no-holds-barred battle.

 Adult - $40

 All Season Pass - $160 + $4 online fee

 Thursday Pass - $132 + $4 online fee

 Season Pass here

-If you have a coupon, gift certificate or season pass, please enter it here:
+If you have a season pass code, please enter it here: